 - Eat more fruits and vegetables for minerals and vitamins.

-Most important of all is maintaining routine dental care at Renken Dentistry in Springfield.
+Most important of all is maintaining routine dental care at Renken Dentistry.
 We can examine your oral health and clean the areas you may miss.
 Any issues that are noticed can be treated immediately to avoid further complications.